Princess Beatrice Gives Birth, Welcomes First Baby With Edoardo Mapelli Mozzi - E! Online

 While the statement didn't reveal the baby's name, it did note that Queen Elizabeth II, as well as the newborn's fellow grandparents and great-grandparents, have been informed of her arrival and are "delighted" by the news.
 "The family would like to thank all the staff at the hospital for their wonderful care," the message continued.
 "Her Royal Highness and her child are both doing well, and the couple are looking forward to introducing their daughter to her big brother Christopher Woolf."

-Edorado shares son Christopher with his former fiancée, architect Dara Huang.
+Edoardo shares son Christopher with his former fiancée, architect Dara Huang.

 Beatrice, the daughter of Prince Andrew and Sarah Ferguson, announced her pregnancy back in May, almost a year after she tied the knot with Edoardo.